Redmond High School 2019

 Background: I've been judging high school Lincoln Douglas for over 6 years and work in the tech industry.

 Speed: I'm a native English speaker, so faster than conversational delivery is fine, but debaters should attempt to be persuasive and not speak just to fill time.
 (I do appreciate good argumentation and have noticed that faster speakers tend to rush past important points without fully exploring their significance, so keep that in mind.)

-Criteria: I value logical debate, with analysis and supporting evidence... co-opting opponents' value & criterion and showing how your case wins is completely fair and certainly a winning strategy.
-(I'm not generally a fan of progressive arguments, but will consider them if the position can be debated without applying abusive burdens.)
+Criteria: I consider myself to be a "traditional" LD judge.
+I value logical debate, with analysis and supporting evidence... co-opting opponents' value & criterion and showing how your case wins is completely fair and certainly a winning strategy.
 I do weigh delivery and decorum to some degree, but generally it isn't a factor... in the event of a tie, Neg wins.
 Neg owns the status quo, so the burden is on Aff to show why changes must be made.